What is Fair Sailing?

 ‘Fair Sailing’ is a fundamental rule of sailing based on the principles of good sportsmanship and fair play.

 We adopted Fair Sailing to represent our expectation of cruise tourism practices in our residential neighbourhood.
-We advocate for the interests of residents, businesses, and the environment of Victoria, Canada's highest volume port-of-call.
+We advocate for the interests of residents, businesses, and the environment of Victoria, Canada's highest volume cruise port-of-call.

 Who is Fair Sailing?